- Gluten is a protein found in certain grains such as wheat, barley, and rye.

 Things to keep in mind…

 A gluten-free diet isn’t always a healthy diet.
 Some people who follow a gluten-free diet may not get enough of certain nutrients, vitamins, and minerals in their diet such as fiber, iron, and calcium.
 Also, some gluten-free products can be high in calories and sugar.
 If you are diagnosed with celiac disease, it’s best to meet with a dietitian to develop a healthy, balanced meal plan and to identify if any vitamin or mineral supplements are necessary.
-It is not suggested that people follow a gluten-free diet if not medically necessary.
+Do not follow a strict gluten-free diet if not medically necessary.

 What foods do I avoid on the gluten–free diet?